storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][Preferences-Backup-tab]

-StoryBuilder backups are  zip files containing your .stbx outline.
+StoryCAD backups are  zip files containing your .stbx outline.

 The backup directory is the folder which will hold your backups.
 It holds a subfolder for each outline (.stbx file) you’ve backed up; the subfolder has the individual backups of your outline: